Muslim burial rights are eco-friendly

 How Muslims Bury The Deceased

 Like Jewish burials, the Muslim funeral rites are simple and to the point.
 Out of respect for the dead cremations are not allowed.
+In Judaism cremations are not allowed because they believe in reincarnation.
 Muslims believe the lifeless body still ‘feels’ and will be brought back to life whole.
 In Islamic teaching the earth and sea are clean burial sites that do not prerequisite elaborate markings or coffins.

-- Close family members close the eyes of the deceased and carry out a ritual ablution called ‘ghusl’ – purifying the body thrice with water and perfume.
+- Close family members close the eyes of the deceased and carry out a ritual ablution called ‘ghusl’ – purifying the body three times with water and perfume.